 You’ve probably seen the mechanism in action but haven’t given it much thought.
 Or maybe you have even been annoyed by its efficiency, like when you think you have closed the garage, only to discover in the morning that your door was open all night because your aforementioned fickle cat couldn’t decide if he wanted to stay in or out of the house and triggered the auto-reverse while he was deciding.

-Improperly operating automatic reversing mechanisms on garage door openers have been linked to many injuries and even deaths.
+We hope it’s obvious that the garage door auto reverse mechanism is a very important safety system.
+Improperly operating automatic reversing mechanisms on garage door openers have caused many injuries and even deaths.
 The weight and pressure involved in closing a garage door can cause serious injury to someone in the path of the door, especially children.

 Not every garage door opener has an automatic reversing mechanism.
-In 1982, a voluntary industry standard (ANSI-UL 325-1982) was created, requiring automatic reversing mechanisms on garage door openers sold in the United States.
-Some pre-1982 garage door openers were manufactured with other safety features which may stop the door, but not cause it to reverse.
-Since most pre-1982 garage door openers do not comply with current safety standards, the Consumer Product Safety Commission (CPSC) recommends replacement with one that has an auto-reversing feature that meets current standards.
+In 1982, ANSI created a voluntary industry standard (ANSI-UL 325-1982) which requires automatic reversing mechanisms on garage door openers sold in the US.
+Therefore, some pre-1982 garage door openers may have been manufactured with other safety features which may stop the door, but not cause it to reverse.
+Because most pre-1982 garage door openers do not comply with current safety standards, the Consumer Product Safety Commission (CPSC) recommends replacement with an opener that has an auto-reversing feature which meets current standards.